ArtisanTinkerer/ArtisanTinkerer.github.io/_posts/2016-02-15-JQuery-Snippets.md

 ```

-##Retrive a number from and element
+##Retrive a number from an element
 ```
 function getNum(val) {
     if (isNaN(val)) {